 My dog likes licking me a lot does that show he loves me?

-Licking is a sign of affection in dogs so yes it can be a sign of love.
-However, licking can also be a sign of attention seeking.
+Licking is a form of affection in dogs so yes it can be love.
+However, licking can also be attention-seeking.

 My dog won’t sit with me anymore?